A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Case study

 \subsection{Data}

-The COVID-19 dataset for Belgium employed in this study is based on the data recently analyzed by \cite{rutten2025lagged}, which can be downloaded from \hyperlink{https://github.com/Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium}{https://github.com/Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium} .
+The COVID-19 dataset for Belgium employed in this study is based on the data recently analyzed by \cite{rutten2025lagged}.
+These data are suitable for the application of the DLNM-Clust model due to their high spatio-temporal granularity and the inherent socio-demographic diversity of the study area.
+Furthermore, the dataset serves as an ideal benchmark, as it was previously analyzed using a standard, spatially homogeneous DLNM \citep{rutten2025lagged}.
+This allows for a direct comparison between a global model and our proposed clustering framework, highlighting the added value of identifying localized exposure-lag-response associations that may be obscured in aggregate analyses.

+The dataset can be downloaded from \href{https://github.com/Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium}{https://github.com/Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium} .
 This dataset provides weekly information on newly reported COVID-19 cases and deaths across Belgian municipalities.
 In our analysis, we consider the number of weekly new cases as the response variable, denoted by $Y_{it}$, for $i=1,\ldots,581$ municipalities and $t=1,\ldots,71$ weeks.

 In addition, the dataset includes several covariates related to air pollutants, enabling the study of associations between weekly averaged pollutant levels and COVID-19 incidence and mortality rates.
 Specifically, we focus on the covariate representing the concentration of Black Carbon (BC), measured in $\mu \text{g}/\text{m}^3$, and estimate its effect on COVID-19 incidence.
 This choice is motivated by the findings of \cite{rutten2025lagged}, who showed that models including BC achieved the best performance compared to those considering $\text{NO}_2$, $\text{O}_3$, or $\text{PM}$ levels.
 Nevertheless, this selection is of secondary importance, since the case study is mainly intended to illustrate the application and potential advantages of the proposed methodology.
 Indeed, it is worth noting that \cite{rutten2025lagged} also considered vaccination coverage as an additional covariate, modeling it with a nonlinear and distributed lag effect.
 For simplicity, however, we do not include this variable in the present analysis.